 Developing a Positive Self-Concept in Foster Care Youth: 2016 Final Report

 Foster/Adoptive Parent Training Projects (2017)

-Overviews the issue of low self-esteem in foster youth and explains how feeling worthwhile is necessary for youth to develop positive self-worth and succeed in life.
-The article discusses how to promote youth's self-esteem and includes suggestions for teenagers such as how to help them reject negative thoughts and change negative self-talk.
+Overviews the issue of low self-esteem for youth in foster care and explains how feeling worthwhile is necessary for youth to develop positive self-worth and succeed in life.
+The article discusses how to promote youth's self-esteem and includes suggestions for teenagers, such as how to help them reject negative thoughts and change negative self-talk.